 We turn to her work, and I ask her to tell me what’s more challenging in her role, and what is particularly rewarding.

 “Well, I’ll start with the more challenging, because it’s easy.
-Working in environmental law, or conservation, or an environmental space is distressing.
+Working in environmental law, conservation, or an environmental space is distressing.
 Because the people that need to listen don’t.“

 These words sit for a moment between us, as we share an unsaid understanding of who those people are, and the immense cost of their inaction.
 She continues on.